BlueDrink9/keeb_snakeskin/README.md

 *Carrycase with one case inside*.
 The carrycase is mirrored around the center, to allow for two halves of a split board to be carried together.

+## Features

+* Gives you a protective case for your keyboard PCBs, even if you aren't using a popular design.
+* Compact magnetic carrycase gives you ultimate portability, quick to unclip and start typing (no faffing with bags or zips).
+* Optional honeycomb base, to look great, save on weight and plastic, and show off your custom PCB and top-notch (😉) soldering.
+* Loop for strap attachment
+    * Attach the boards to your legs for a standing setup,
+    * Tie to a chair arm for a more ergonomic sitting setup, or just to use as a handle or to tie to your bad.
+* Works with both split and non-split board PCBs
+* Works with any PCB of unusual shape

+### Future feature ideas

+* Quick-tenting mechanism with quick-unfold leg, customisable for mutliple angles and heights. **IN PROGRESS**
+* Unibody case generator, with customisable distances and angles.
+Possibly even a temporary one (sit/clip your regular case into it to make it a unibody board for the couch, then lift them up and use them separately at your desk).
+* Integrate features with the carrycase.
+Possibly allow clipping the board edges into the carrycase for a unibody angle, or clip the board onto the top as a tenting mechanism.
+* Strap loop on carrycase as a handle or to attach to a bag.

+> See anything you like?
+Open an issue and express interest

+**Tip**: Take note of the version of snakeskin you use to build your cases, as well as your current config.
+You may want to print new parts as features are released, and you'll want the same config and major version to ensure the case is compatible.
+Features may also get added that change case designs, and you'll want to know that if you want to reprint parts that you already have.

 ## Install

 `pip install --user keeb_snakeskin` installs this package and dependencies, and